Mental Health Promotion In Diverse Communities

 Getty/Olga Rolenko

-A one-size-fits-all mental health promotion campaign may not be effective for targeting the American population, which is comprised of many diverse groups and communities.
+A one-size-fits-all mental health promotion campaign may not be effective for targeting the American population, which is composed of many diverse groups and communities.
 Even within specific communities themselves, mental health needs can vary widely, as members of racial and ethnic groups are not monoliths and what works for some may not work for all.
 Several specific mental health needs are more closely associated with certain population subgroups, and there are various strategies community-based mental health providers can adopt to meet these needs.

 Black Americans